Winipedia/pyrig/README.md

 - `assert_no_unit_test_package_usage`: Prevents usage of the `unittest` package (enforces pytest), use pytest-mock instead for mocking

 **ConfigFile Machinery Enforcement**:
-- `assert_config_files_are_correct`: Runs the ConfigFile Machinery to verify all configuration files are correct and automatically fixes them if needed
+- `assert_config_files_are_correct`: Runs the ConfigFile Machinery (via `create-root`) to verify all configuration files are correct and automatically fixes them if needed.
+This is where `create-root` runs automatically, ensuring all configs are created and validated before tests.
 - `assert_dev_dependencies_config_is_correct`: Validates dev dependencies configuration and automatically updates the config file if incorrect (pyrig internal only)

 **Pre-commit Integration**: